Antonio Huertas

 Antonio Huertas Mejías (born January 18, 1964, in Villanueva de la Serena) is a Spanish manager who has been the chairman and CEO of Mapfre since December 2011.
 He is a non-executive director of Consorcio de Compensacion de Seguros.

 Career

-Under Huerta’s leadership, Mapfre announced in 2022 that it would no longer insure or invest in oil, gas and coal producers unless they have a plan to transition from fossil fuels.
+Under Huertas’ leadership, Mapfre announced in 2022 that it would no longer insure or invest in oil, gas and coal producers unless they have a plan to transition from fossil fuels.